Common Washing Machine Drainage Problems

 What causes a washing machine drain to smell bad?

 Foul odors from washing machine drains typically result from bacterial growth in standing water, accumulated lint and detergent residue, or sewer gases entering through an improperly vented or dry P-trap.
 Regular maintenance with vinegar cycles helps eliminate bacteria and residue.
 If odors persist, check that your standpipe has a properly functioning P-trap that contains water to block sewer gases.
-Run water down the drain if it's been unused for extended periods to refill the trap seal.
 Similar odor issues can occur in other drains like your bathtub or shower.

 How do I know if my drain pump is bad or just clogged?

 A clogged pump will often make labored humming sounds as it tries to work against the blockage, while a completely failed pump may be silent or make clicking noises without any humming.
 After cleaning the filter and drain hose, run a drain cycle and listen carefully.
 If you hear humming but no water movement, remove the pump to check for blockages in the pump housing itself.
-If the pump is silent despite the machine attempting to drain (indicated by control panel activity), the pump motor has likely failed electrically and needs replacement.
-Professional appliance technicians can perform diagnostic tests to confirm pump failure.
+If the pump is silent despite the machine attempting to drain, the pump motor has likely failed electrically and needs replacement, which typically costs $150-350 in 2026.